Welcome to the Economics Department!

 Econ 490’s – These classes are a faculty-supervised experience designed to challenge students to go outside the bounds of the typical classroom.

 Advising – Based on your background and interests, this plan should spell out what courses you plan to take to complete your economics major, and in what semester you plan to take them.

 Student News – A great way to see what our students are doing while at UMW.

 Past internships – UMW Economics Department Students have excelled in the Fredericksburg area and beyond in their pre-employment work experiences.

 Opportunities to get involved

-Economics Club – The purpose of the Economics Club is to provide students with a chance to debate and further develop their understanding of economic and business issues and how they relate to the world at large.
+Economics Club – Economics Club provides students with a chance to debate and further develop their understanding of economic and business issues and their importance to the world.

 Omicron Epsilon Delta – ODE is one of the world’s largest academic honor societies with more than 680 chapters in the United States, Canada, Australia, the United Kingdom, Mexico, Puerto Rico, South Africa, Egypt, France, United Arab Emirates, and Kazakhstan.

 Alumni Map – UMW Economics alumni have gone off to do great things!
 Click the external link to view our story map and see all the wonderful things that alumni have achieved after leaving UMW!

 Alumni Advice – Our alumni have provided students with some great advice for their future careers and their life in general.